-The Process section is comprised of those staff responsible for coordinating and implementing the tasks outlined in this operational plan.
-The oversight and monitoring activities being carried out by the four staff members is summarized in Table 1.
+The Process section is composed of those staff responsible for coordinating and implementing the tasks outlined in this operational plan.
+The oversight and monitoring activities being carried out by the four Process staff members is summarized in Table 1.
 Activity areas in which each person is performing tasks are denoted with an X.

-8.2.1 Table 1: Roles and Responsibilities for the Process Side
+8.2.1 Table 1: Roles and Responsibilities for the Process Branch

-Tasks Process Manager O&M Manager Regulatory Compliance Reviewer Regulatory Compliance Reviewer/ Training Coordinator
+Tasks Process Manager O&M Manager Regulatory Compliance Reviewer Regulatory Compliance Reviewer

 Oversight & Monitoring (O&M)

 Regulatory Compliance Reviews Х Х Х

-Recertification X Х Х X
+Recertification Х Х Х Х

-CA Peer Group X X
+CA Peer Group Х X

 Subrecipient Monitoring

-CA and SA Delegated Authority X Х
+CA and SA Delegated Authority Х Х

-Single Audits X Х
+Single Audits Х X

 Training and Tools

-O&M Operational Plan X X
+O&M Operational Plan Х Х

-CA Manual X X X X
+CA Manual Х X Х Х

-CA Academy X X
+CA/LPA Academy X Х

-SA Workshop Х X

 Miscellaneous

 Communication/Info Dissemination Х

-LPA and Technical Team Support X X Х X
+LPA and Technical Team Support Х Х Х Х

 Administration X X Х Х

-The process staff members work closely as a team to successfully initiate and implement the various aspects of the operational plan.
+Process staff members work closely as a team to successfully initiate and implement the various aspects of the operational plan.
 The effort documented herein is achievable and manageable with the current staffing program.
 However, as certain tasks develop further, the ADOT LPA Section foresees the need for additional staff to handle future growth in the O&M program.
 As O&M tasks reveal compliance issues, it is anticipated that more training, tools, and monitoring activities will need to be developed, coordinated, and implemented by the ADOT LPA Section.
 These needs will be identified in the annual report.